 - taking ice baths (just for cold shock)

-- doing HIIT exercise
+- doing HIIT exercise and resistance training

 - taking saunas